Shoaibxaif/thalaforareason/README.md

 # Thala For a Reason Web Page

 Welcome to the "Thala For a Reason" web page, that allows users to enter either a string or a number.
-It checks if the input is a string with exactly 7 characters or a number whose digit sum is 7, than it displays result along with an audio playback of "Thala BGM".
+It checks whether the input is a string with exactly 7 characters or a number whose digit sum is 7.
+If the conditions are met, it displays the result along with an audio playback of "Thala BGM".
 ## Features

 - **Input Validation:** Enter a string with exactly 7 characters or a number whose digit sum is 7.